threefoldfoundation/info_sdk/src/evdc/evdc_deploy_k8s.md

 The Kubernetes cluster comes with the creation of your VDC.

-- This deployment creates the K3S Lightweight Kubernetes implementation in Zero-OS.
+This deployment creates the K3S Lightweight Kubernetes implementation in Zero-OS.

   ![](img/evdck3slogo.png)

-- K3S is full conformant production-ready Kubernetes distribution with the following changes:
+K3S is a fully conformant production-ready Kubernetes distribution with the following changes:
    - It is packaged as a single binary
    - It adds support to sqlite3 as default storage.
 Etcd3, MySQL and Postgres are also supported
    - It wraps Kubernetes and other components in a single, simple launcher